qutheory/docsv2/docs/database/database.md

 !!! warning
     Your web replicas will reboot since it will add a config variable to the app.
 No deployment is necessary to update the config.

 On the database card, you can see the `TOKEN` you can use in the database.
-You also have an `Open` button, if you click this, you get credentials for external connection to the database.
+You can also click the `More` button, and connection details, to see details giving you access to connect to the database from a Tool of your choice (CLI, GUI tool etc.)

 Tokens are the one you connect to the database from your Vapor app.
 These are named like: